Cryogenic shock exfoliation for ultrahigh mobility rhombohedral graphite nanoelectronics: Ballistic, diffusive, and hydrodynamic current flow in RMG

 \section{Ballistic, diffusive, and hydrodynamic current flow in RMG}

-When the disorder mean free path is much longer than the device size $L$, the nature of electronic transport is dictated by the interplay of electron-electron and electron-hole collisions.
+When the disorder mean free path is much longer than the device size $L$, the nature of electronic transport is dictated by the interplay of electron-electron and electron-hole collisions - enabling access to non-diffusive transport regime.
 The ballistic transport regime described in Figure \ref{fig:3} occurs when both processes are weak, so that electrons scatter only over distances much larger than the device dimensions.
 However, when these processes become stronger, charge transport is expected to become either diffusive (when current relaxing electron-hole collisions dominate) or hydrodynamic (when current conserving electron-electron collisions dominate).